State Route 66

 History and Background

-In 2006, TDOT completed a Transportation Planning Report which analyzed existing and projected traffic data and determined the feasibility of proposed improvements along SR-66 from SR-34 (US-11E) in Bulls Gap to the Otes Community in Hawkins County.
-The TPR evaluated improving approximately 5.3 miles of the existing two-lane road to an upgraded two-lane facility which would match the roadway lane and shoulder width geometrics (two 12-foot lanes with 8-foot to 12-foot shoulders) of the section of SR-66 from the Otes Community to Rogersville.
+In 2006, TDOT completed a Transportation Planning Report which analyzed existing and projected traffic data and determined the feasibility of proposed improvements along an approximately 5.3-mile segment of SR-66 from SR-34 (US-11E, Andrew Johnson Highway) in the Town of Bulls Gap to the Otes Community in Hawkins County.
+The 2006 TPR evaluated modifying the existing two-lane road to an upgraded two-lane facility which would match the roadway lane and shoulder width geometrics (two 12-foot travel lanes with 8- to 12-foot shoulders) of the section of SR-66 from the Otes Community to the Town of Rogersville.
+As part of the 2006 TPR, four options were considered: Option A, Option B, Option C, and the No-Build Option.
+The 2006 TPR recommended that one of the build options (Option A, Option B, or Option C) be implemented, but did not clearly specify a preference and stated the decision for which option to implement would be based on concurrence from the community and upon further review of both environmental and design data.

-The preliminary need for the proposed SR-66 project has been identified as the following:
+The need for the proposed SR-66 project has been identified as the following:

 The preliminary purpose of the proposed SR-66 project has been identified as the following: